Sitefinity/sitefinity-admin-app-extensions/README.md

 ## Configure Sitefinity CMS for development of custom extensions

-To enable Sitefinity CMS to recognize and allow working with the Ad, you wing:
+To enable Sitefinity CMS to recognize and allow working with the Ad, you :

 ### STS configuration